Notify me

 Similar changes outside the arts

-Suddenly, the natural world was seen (from an external perspective) as having value in its own right, as worthy of looking at rather than just seeing as nameable objects, and as being represented in the arts.
+Suddenly, the natural world was seen (from an external perspective) as having value in its own right, as worthy of really looking at rather than just seeing as nameable objects, and as being represented as worthy of interest in the arts.

 Improvements in technology were a significant part of the ambient music revolution, allowing recording and manipulations of sound from subtle changes in character to profound alterations and entirely new creations.